cicerakes/DarkNight-FBMessenger/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 - **Browser:**
-- **Link to page where the issue occurs:**
+- **Occurs on messenger.com or Facebook?**

 **Describe the problem**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is and/or provide steps to reproduce the issue.

 **Screenshots:**
-If applicable, add screenshots to help explain your problem.
+Add screenshots to help explain your problem.